nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * No time/busy
 * Might not be tech-savvy
 * Many contacts to manage
-* has a need to manage a significant number of contacts
+* Has a need to manage a significant number of contacts
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps
-* Need to profile clients
+* Needs to profile clients

 **Value proposition**: Financial Advisors are busy.
 We will help them save time by optimising our system for them.
 FAST keeps track of client details and information for them.